Genus bounds for min-max minimal surfaces: Regularity Theory

 We will call $V_j$ a \emph{$1/j$-replacement} for $\Sigma_j$ in $U$.
 By Lemma 7.4 of \cite{cd}, $V_j$ is smooth.
 By the $1/j$-almost minimizing property of $\Sigma_j$, we have

-By Schoen's curvature estimates (\ref{schoen}), $V_j$ converge to a smooth minimal surface, say $\hat{V}$ inside $U$.
-By construction $\hat{V}=V$ in $M\setminus\overline{U}$.
+By Schoen's curvature estimates (\ref{schoen}), $V_j$ converge to a varifold $\hat{V}$ that coincides with a smooth stable minimal surface inside $U$.
+By construction, $\hat{V}=V$ in $M\setminus\overline{U}$.
 Also by \eqref{almostminimizingprop}, $\mathcal{H}^2(\hat{V})\geq \mathcal{H}^2(V)$.
-But by construction, The varifold $\hat{V}$ is of course stationary (and stable) in $U$ but it turns out that it is stationary in all of $M$ (see Proposition 7.5 in \cite{cd}).
-Thus $\hat{V}$ is a replacement for $V$ in $U$ in the sense of Definition \ref{replacement}.
-In the final step of the regularity theory, a varifold with "enough replacements" is smooth (Proposition 6.3 of \cite{cd}), and we can thus conclude that $V$ is smooth.
-Crucial for the following is that once we have proved the smoothness of $V$, it follows by unique continuation for minimal surfaces that $\hat{V}= V$, as long as $U$ is convex.
+But by construction, Thus $||V||=||V'||$.
+The varifold $\hat{V}$ is of course stationary (and stable) in $U$ but it turns out that it is stationary in all of $M$ (see Proposition 7.5 in \cite{cd}).
+Thus $\hat{V}$ is a replacement for $V$ in $U$ in the sense of Definition \ref{replacement}. \begin{rmk} If $U$ is a union of several disjoint domains $\{U_i\}_{i=1}^k$, and $\Sigma$ if a surface in a $3$-manifold intersecting each $U_i$, a solution to \\Problem$(U, Is_j(\Sigma, U))$ coincides in each $U_i$ with a solution to \\Problem$(U_i, Is_j(\Sigma, U_i))$.
+This follows because one can concatenate the (disjointly supported) minimizing sequence of isotopies for each of the separate $U_i$ and far out in the minimizing sequence for each $U_i$, the final areas of $\Sigma$ are decreased. \end{rmk} In the final step of the regularity theory, one shows that a varifold with ``enough replacements" is smooth (Proposition 6.3 of \cite{cd}), and we can thus conclude that $V$ is smooth.
+Crucial for the following is that once we have proved the smoothness of $V$, it follows by unique continuation for minimal surfaces that $\hat{V}= V$, as long as $U$ is a small enough convex ball.

-The advantage of this discussion is that although the convergence of $\Sigma_j$ to $V$ is very weak (i.e., as varifolds), the convergence of the $V_j$ to $V$ is quite strong (i.e., smoothly on compact subsets): locally, in a small ball $U$ centered in $\Gamma$, we can adjust the sequence $\Sigma_j$ to get better convergence.
+The upshot of this discussion is that although the convergence of $\Sigma_j$ to $V$ is very weak (i.e. in the sense of varifolds), the convergence of $V_j$ to $V$ is quite strong (i.e., smoothly on compact subsets): locally, in a small ball $U$ centered in $V$, we can adjust the sequence $\Sigma_j$ to obtain better convergence.
 We summarize this discussion in the following lemma that will be used in the proof of Theorem \ref{main}.

-\begin{lemma} Given a convex set $U\subset An\in An(x,r(x))$, if $V_j$ is a $1/j$ replacement for $\Sigma_j$ in $U$, then $V_j\rightarrow\Gamma$, and the convergence is smooth in compact subsets of $U$. \end{lemma}
+\begin{lemma} Given a convex set $U\subset\bar{U}\subset B_x(r(x))\setminus\{x\}$, if $V_j$ is a $1/j$ replacement for $\Sigma_j$ in $U$, then $V_j\rightarrow V$, and the convergence is smooth in compact subsets of $U$. \end{lemma}